You see, that Obama is on his way to Fort Campbell, Kentucky.

 Well, it is.

-There's no way 14 million jobs have been created in the last two months.
+There's no way 14 million jobs have been created in the last two months or 2 million jobs in 14 months.

-So Aaron Burnett said, Well, look, if we kicked up from 8.8 to 9%, how much higher could we go on the unemployment rate, even as the job market's strengthening?
+So Aaron Burnett said, well, look, if we kicked up from 8.8 to 9%, how much higher could we go on the unemployment rate, even as the job market's strengthening?

-The thing is, we have unemployment rate hasn't just been ticking down, it's been really plummeting down, biggest drop in 27 years.
+The thing is, we have unemployment rate hasn't just been ticking down.

 So, of course, there are going to be some bumps up and bumps down as you either get changes in labor force participation or just the monthly survey that's used for the unemployment rate's got a lot of variability in it.

-You if you look at the trend, it's clearly moving the right way.
+If you look at the trend, it's clearly moving the right way.

-And if you're putting up jobs numbers like the ones we have been putting up for the last three months, quarter million a month, steadily that's going to bring the unemployment rate down, regardless of what the short-term gyrations are.
+And if you're putting up jobs numbers like the ones we have been putting up for the last three months, quarter million a month, steadily that's going to bring the unemployment rate down regardless of what the short-term gyrations are.

 You have not been putting up a quarter of a million jobs a month.